 This is the third time Lofthouse Brass Band have represented Yorkshire in the National Brass Band Championships in it’s short history.

-The piece performed at Huddersfield was a new composition bt Andrew Baker called Endurance, based on the story of Ernest Shackleton.
+The piece, performed at Huddersfield Town Hall, was a new composition by Andrew Baker called Endurance, based on the story of Ernest Shackleton.

 Taken from Morthanveld Publishing: